chronicle

 1967

-The head office is relocated to the new site in Abtsgmünd.
+The head office relocated to the new site in Abtsgmünd, Germany.

 1965

-Groundbreaking ceremony for the new facilities in Abtsgmünd.
+Groundbreaking ceremony for the new facility in Abtsgmünd, Germany.

 1964

-Establishment of a dedicated gearing department for spiral bevel gears.
-This improves the ability to quickly adapt to customer requirements.
+Establishment of a dedicated gear department for spiral bevel gears.
+This improves the ability to quickly adapt customers requirements.

 Verzahnungsabteilung